Establishment

 Authority

-The secretary authorises the Committee, in performing its functions to:
+The secretary authorises the committee in performing its functions to:

-- seek any information it requires from:
+- seek any information it needs from:

 - any official of the department